Hunger & the Art of Descent

 A photograph of Ekstasy embracing a pole.

-Like many people brought up as a girl, I was raised to believe that hunger was dangerous.
+Like many girls, I was raised to believe that my hunger was dangerous.

-During my teens and twenties, I struggled with anxiety and depression about the craving I felt in my body.
-I tried to control my weight with disordered eating, skipping meals and then binge eating out of starvation.
-I underplayed my sexuality by waiting until I was 18 to have my first kiss, and then later making do with lovers that had very different (ie: lower) sex drives than me, and convincing myself that I was satisfied.
-And I hid my need for help and comfort behind a fierce independence and a debilitating perfectionism that told the world: I can do it by myself.
+Terrified of what I thought was my insatiability, as a teenager, I tried to control my weight with disordered eating.
+I underplayed my sexuality by waiting until I was 18 to have my first kiss, and then later, in my twenties, convinced myself that I was satisfied with infrequent and unfulfilling sex.
+I hid my anxiety and need for support behind a fierce independence that told the world: I’m in control; I can do this by myself.

 A photograph of Ekstasy bowing to the ground

-This is a process, always unfolding.
-I finally have a taste of what feels like to be full (something that had always seemed impossible).
-And it was the practice of descent — of dropping down into the dark, quiet space of my body— that gave me the tools to look my hunger in the eye and decide that it was time to feed it.
+This is a process, always unfolding, but through dance, I finally had a taste of what it felt like to be fully present.
+And it was the practice of descent—of dropping down into the dark, quiet space of my body—that gave me the tools to look my hunger in the eye and decide that it was time to feed it, without fear.
+To look for ways to satisfy, to satiate, but, more importantly, to want without shame.

 Previous